 Whether or not your bathtub actually looks dirty, this method is 100% natural and effective for day-to-day grime.

-These stains shown in these photos are recent; rings and lines that have been sitting on your tub surface for weeks, months, or even years will take more applications to see a difference.
+These stains shown in these photos are recent; rings and lines that have been sitting on the tub surface for weeks, months, or even years will take more applications to see a difference.

-Begin by wetting down the entire surface of your tub, including the tub walls.
-(Not necessarily the surround walls.)
-A baking soda and water paste will clean stuck on gunk in the shower and tub (use vinegar instead of water for really tough stains)
+A baking soda and water paste will clean stuck-on gunk in the shower and tub (use vinegar instead of water for really tough stains)

 Grab a box of baking soda.